akshverma05/demo1/README.md

 # demo1
-This is supposed to be my first GIT repository.
+This is my first GIT repository.
+Author - Akanksha Verma